 Then we moved on to Phase 2, where we defined usage requirements.
 For example, in the scenario “student conducts research for paper,” we identified that the student needed to be able to find relevant books for their paper topic.
 We noted all requirements like this, for each scenario, focusing on the student’s point of view rather than the technical implementation required.

 Next, we began to design a solution based on the usage requirements: Phase 3.
 In our case, we created a prototype of the homepage that allowed students to accomplish the goals in their primary scenarios, including the one’s we’ve mentioned: looking up the daily menu, registering for classes, and researching a paper.
 We paid special attention to making the homepage reflect the student’s’ perspective, rather than our own.
-Since students (for example) spent just as much time thinking about their lunch items as their work assignments, we needed to make sure both were equally accessible, even if we as researchers thought the homework assignments were more important.
+Since students (for example) spent just as much time thinking about their lunch items as their work assignments, we needed to make sure both were equally accessible, even if we, as researchers, thought the homework assignments, like those can be done on 留学生作业代写, were more important.

 Lastly, we moved into Phase 4, and evaluated the website to validate our work and see the user’s reactions.
 The aim was to check: